 - Prepare answers to potential questions in advance.
 Be sure to connect your skills with their specific requirements.

-- Practice your answers with a friend or counselor in the Department of Career Development.
+- Practice your answers with a friend or counselor in the Department of Employer Engagement Career Design.

 - Polish your S-T-A-R stories!